![]() |

 The above methods giving access to a measure (ex: get_conv_coeff() ), are directly returning the value as a double.
 Dedicated methods allows to access the tkn::tkmeasure to access to units, uncertainties... etc (see Measures and units).

-For exemple, for the lifetime, the method get_conv_coeff_measure() returns the tkmeasure object.
+For example, for the lifetime, the method get_conv_coeff_measure() returns the tkmeasure object.

 The database used for the levels and decays is extracted from the ENSDF database.